March 4, 2023

 The level of adhesion between a polymer and hair is contingent upon the type of polymer, its concentration, the physical characteristics of one’s hair, as well as humidity conditions.

 Also, the time it takes to hold a style (style retention time) varies greatly depending upon the same factors.

 However, this is temporary reshaping or “gluing” that can be reversed easily.
 This polymer film can be readily dissolved by simply using an anti-residue shampoo.

-As a result, hair becomes more porous, fragile, and is more vulnerable to high moisture uptake from its surroundings.
+As a result, hair becomes more porous, and fragile, and is more vulnerable to high moisture uptake from its surroundings.

-Hair that is porous absorbs more of any substance applied since its pores are now more open and there are large empty areas within the hair shaft.
+Porous hair absorbs more of any substance applied since its pores are now more open and there are large empty areas within the hair shaft.

 When applying gel to porous hair, there is no uniform homogeneous coating of product formed.
 If you were to look at it under a microscope, it will appear to have a “rough, bumpy” texture that is insufficient for a good definitive hairstyle.

 When trying to style porous hair with a gel, you won’t get the desired uniform layer of product.
 If examined under a microscope it will appear rough and bumpy which doesn’t create a great hairstyle outcome.